 Other Student Organizations

 - International Student Council or other internationally-focused student groups, if students are interested in meeting international students and promoting cultures from different parts of the world

 - Rawls Diplomats, if students are Business majors interested in promoting study abroad within the RCOBA community.

 - Engineering Diplomats, if students are Engineering majors interested in talking with other WCOE students about the benefits of the international experience initiative.

 Returned study abroad students are encouraged to submit an entry for the Study Abroad Photo Contest.
 Students are notified during Spring semester if their submission has been selected for the big exhibit, which usually takes place during April.

 If a student has created a digital story, we certainly hope that they will share it with our office.
 The TTU Study Abroad staff love to see the creative ways that Red Raiders reflect on their study abroad experiences and express through media how they've been changed by their time abroad.
 Students should contact their Study Abroad Counselor for more information.
-To view examples of student digital stories, visit the TTU Study Abroad Office YouTube channel to review a few samples from study abroad alumni.
+To view examples of student digital stories, visit the TTU Study Abroad YouTube channel.

 Many students keep blogs while studying abroad, but not all students realize that they can get their writing published!
 For more information, students should contact their Study Abroad Counselor.